jaunty-jaswal/FaceAndEyeTracker/README.md

 # FaceAndEyeTrackerUsingOpenCV
-a simple face and eye tracker using openCV's haarcascade model
+A simple face and eye tracker using haar cascade